tinymce/tinymce-docs/_includes/configuration/resize.md

 This option gives you the ability to disable the resize handle or set it to resize both horizontal and vertically.
 The option can be true, false or the string `'both'`. `False` disables the resize, `true` enables vertical resizing only, `'both'` makes it possible to resize in both directions horizontal and vertical.

+When resizing is enabled, the editor can be resized by either:

+* Clicking and dragging the resize handle.
+* Focussing the resize handle, and using the arrow keys.
+The **Up Arrow** and **Left Arrow** keys will make the editor smalller, and the **Down Arrow** and **Right Arrow** keys will make the editor larger.

 ### Disabling the resize

 **Type:** `Boolean`